rsyncOSX/RsyncUIdocs/content/post/RsyncOSXDocs.md

 +++
-author = "RsyncOSX"
+author = "Thomas Evensen"
-title = "How to use RsyncOSX"
+title = "How to use RsyncUI"
 date = "2020-04-24"
-description = "If you want some more info about RsyncOSX there are some resources here." tags = ["summary"] categories = ["general information"] lastmod = "2020-12-24"
+description = "If you want some more info about RsyncUI there are some resources here." tags = ["summary"] categories = ["general information"] lastmod = "2020-12-24"
 +++
-RsyncOSX is a GUI ontop of the command line utility `rsync`, no more no less.
+RsyncUI is a GUI ontop of the command line utility `rsync`, no more no less.
 Rsync is a file-based tool for transferring and synchronization of files.
-RsyncOSX supports both synchronize and snapshot tasks.
+RsyncUI supports both synchronize and snapshot tasks.
 There is no custom solution for the synchronized archive.
-And you can quit utilizing RsyncOSX (and rsync) at any time and still have access to all synchronized files.
+And you can quit utilizing RsyncUI (and rsync) at any time and still have access to all synchronized files.

-- RsyncOSX is compiled with support for **macOS Catalina** and **macOS Big Sur** only
+- RsyncUI is compiled with support for **macOS Catalina** and **macOS Big Sur** only
-  - the latest version is [released here](https://github.com/rsyncOSX/RsyncOSX/releases)
+  - the latest version is [released here](https://github.com/RsyncUI/RsyncUI/releases)
-  - RsyncOSX can also be installed by homebrew - `brew install --cask rsyncosx`
+  - RsyncUI can also be installed by homebrew - `brew install --cask RsyncUI`
-- RsyncOSX is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).
+- RsyncUI is built as [Universal macOS Binary](https://developer.apple.com/documentation/xcode/building_a_universal_macos_binary).

-All releases of RsyncOSX are [signed and notarized](/post/notarized/).
+All releases of RsyncUI are [signed and notarized](/post/notarized/).
 And there [is a short about me](/about).

 ## The changelog

 There is a [changelog](/post/changelog/).
 Also please see info about [the latest version of rsync to install.](/post/rsync/)

-## A few important words about RsyncOSX
+## A few important words about RsyncUI

-Before commencing use of RsyncOSX [there are a few important words to read](/post/important/).
+Before commencing use of RsyncUI [there are a few important words to read](/post/important/).

-## A SwiftUI based version of RsyncOSX

-[The work on a SwiftUI based version](/post/swiftui/) has commenced.
-The current version of RsyncOSX will be maintenaned until the SwiftUI based version is released.

 ## How to setup remote servers

-Utilizing RsyncOSX to synchronize files to remote servers requires some setup.
+Utilizing RsyncUI to synchronize files to remote servers requires some setup.
 There are two options to setup [passwordless logins](/post/remotelogins/).
 The advised setup is by utilizing ssh-keys.

 - [setup by ssh-keys](/post/ssh/)
 - [rsync daemon setup](/post/rsyncdaemon/)